WB-Nuaa/FlipFHE/README.md

 The data used in the experiment are as follows:
 - bit-level sensitivity analysis.7z: The partial data used for bit-level sensitivity analysis, as all the data is relatively large (approximately 32G).
 If you want to obtain all the data, you just need to run the `FlipFHE-image.cpp`.
 - Multiflip-singleflip.zip: The results of 100 sets of random multiple-bit flips and highest-bit flips.
+- result-scale.7z: Data used for analyzing the impact of scaling factor.
+- overhead_result.zip: Data used for analyzing the performance of communication optimization.
+- Case.7z: Data for CKKS image sharpening, CKKS polynomial evaluation, and BFV polynomial evaluation.